Combodo/iTop/readme.txt

 #343 	CKEditor (HTML Editor) not compatible with direct object creation on ExtKeys
 #350 	Object edition form: validation does not tell which field has a problem
 #317 	Edition of a Document - opens the second tab
+#730  Leaving temporary files when performing a backup of the data during installation